virtual-labs/engineers-forum/ph4/services/onboarding-process.md

 #### Requesting Access to Existing Repositories for New Developers
 **Step 1:**
 Navigate to the [GitHub repository](https://github.com/virtual-labs/engineers-forum/issues).
-Use the search bar to locate the lab name, and then click on the corresponding issue.
+Use the search bar to locate the Experiment Repository Creation Request for the lab name, and then click on the corresponding issue.

 **Step 2:**
-Provide the following information in the issue as comments:
+Provide the following information in the issue as a comment:
- 2. Secondary GitHub Handle Details: Provide the additional GitHub handle(s) to which write permissions need to be given
+1. Developer GitHub Handle Details: Provide the additional GitHub handle(s) to which write permissions need to be given

      a.
 Name: Provide the Name that the Secondary GitHub Handle is associated with